EdgeTX/edgetx.github.io/docs/supportedradios.md

 **Manufacturer Supported**

 The development and support for EdgeTX is conducted by the hardware manufacturers themselves.
-All changes that are made are then submitted for inclusion into the main EdgeTX codebase.
+All changes made by the manufacturer are then submitted for review and inclusion into the main EdgeTX codebase.

 * iFlight Commando8 (since v2.8)
 * BetaFPV LiteRadio3 Pro (since v2.8)